vaginessa/java-installer/README.md

 ![badge](https://travis-ci.org/andresoviedo/java-installer.svg?branch=master)

-Java Installer & Uninstaller With GUI
+Java Installer & Uninstaller With GUI & eclipse integration

 This is a framework to automate PC setup.
 For example, you can use it to automate the installation of a development environment ie. (eclipse, naven, jboss, etc)

-News 08/03/2017
+News 11/03/2017
 ===============
-* Uploaded template
+* Uploaded eclipse plugin

 TODO